ionic-team/ionic-docs/docs/api/range.md

 ### Using `ionChange`

-The `ionChange` event emits as the Range knob value changes.
+The `ionChange` event emits as the Range knob value changes the expected type of IonChanage is [PutTypeHere].

 import IonChangeEvent from '@site/static/usage/v7/range/ion-change-event/index.md';